jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/frinx-features.md

      l2vpn
      l3vpn

-## To install features
+## Managing features
-### To install for the current karaf session only
+Feature management has changed after FRINX has introduced DAEXIM (Data Export and Import Manager) in Carbon.
+Previously, features that the user loaded in Karaf were persisted after shutdown of Frinx ODL.
+Since introducing DAEXIM, features loaded in karaf are no longer persisted automatically.

+For features that the user wants to always start every time FRINX ODL is started, features must be added to the following file located in the Frinx ODL etc/ folder:

+**org.apache.karaf.features.cfg**

+Edit the file to remove the '#' in front of **odlFeaturesBoot** and specify which features to persistently load every time Frinx ODL starts e.g. to ensure that the odl-restconf and odl-netconf-connector-all features are always present at startup you would edit odlFeaturesBoot to read as follows:

+odlFeaturesBoot=odl-restconf,odl-netconf-connector-all

-To view a list of available features: Within the karaf console type
+For a list of available features, first start Frinx ODL [see our guide](running-frinx-odl-after-activation) and enter the following command within the karaf terminal:

     feature:list

-To search for a particular feature e.g. restconf you can use grep e.g.
+For a list of features whose names include a particular word e.g. 'restconf' you can use grep e.g.

     feature:list |grep restconf

-To install a feature:

-    feature:install odl-restconf
-    feature:install odl-netconf-connector-all

-Multiple features can be installed on a single line - use a space to separate e.g.:

-    feature:install odl-restconf odl-netconf-connector-all

-### For an install that persists in future sessions
-To load features consistently and in accordance with our Daexim edit the **org.apache.karaf.features.cfg** file within the etc directory of your Frinx ODL distribution main directory:

-By setting the **odlFeaturesBoot** variable, the specified features will be loaded at startup, every time Frinx ODL starts e.g.

-odlFeaturesBoot=odl-restconf,odl-netconf-connector-all

-This will ensure that the odl-restconf and odl-netconf-connector-all features are always present at startup.